Gigajumper/GAN_pyfunc_package/deploy_local2/readme.txt

 This is code deploys the generator (african fabric dataset) to the localhost.
 Both the GET and POST requests are successful on Postman.
-On the browser, the get request is successful but post request fails.
+On the browser, the get request is successful but post request fails (405 method not allowed error).
+I looked at https://airbrake.io/blog/http-errors/405-method-not-allowed but too many possibilities - I do not know how to debug.

 To run this code :
 conda env create --file model\conda.yaml